lowcodelounge/rapid-web-prototyping-workshop/introduction/what-youll-learn.md

 - Knowing your way around GitHub
     - Basics of using repos to manage code and content
     - Hosting with GitHub Pages
-- Struturing content with Markdown
+- Structuring content with Markdown
 - Using design tokens to customize components and content
 - Some basics of Jekyll templating language
 - Basic on-page interactivity with jQuery
-- If time: Experimentation with CodePen